• Skip to primary navigation

 Watching the bats was surreal.
 I couldn't believe how many of them there were.
 But secondly, how many mosquitos would be in Austin without these bats and their insect control service?
 The city of Austin thanks you!

-What that means is that you will need to roll out the cookie dough like a sugar cookie dough and use cookie cutters to cut out whatever shape you want.
+What that means is that you will need to roll out the cookie dough like a sugar cookie dough and use cookie cutters (affiliate link) to cut out whatever shape you want.

 I decided to make my chocolate sandwich cookies as bats.
 I also created a simple round sandwich cookie filled with a bright Frankenstein green buttercream.
 You can make these cookies as fancy or as simple as you want to.

-Where ever I travel, I am always on the lookout for how I can bring something back to cook.
+Wherever I travel, I am always looking for how to bring something back to cook.

-Sometimes I am inspired by a local dish that I've never tried before.
-Or sometimes the inspiration comes in the form of a story.
-I live my life through food and the memories that I have, and I love sharing them with you!
+Sometimes I am inspired by a local dish I’ve never tried.
+Sometimes the inspiration comes in the form of a story.
+I live my life through food and my memories, and I love sharing them with you!

 Just in case you don't already own your own bat cookie cutter.
 These can be used for these chocolate sandwich cookies or for making Halloween sugar cookies.